Putin proposes direct Russia-Ukraine talks in Istanbul on May 15

 The leaders, who were meeting in Kyiv, said their call is backed by United States President Donald Trump and threatened “massive” new sanctions on Moscow if it did not agree with their plan.

-Putin did not explicitly address that call in his comments, but slammed European “ultimatums” and “anti-Russian rhetoric”, before outlining the counter-proposal for fresh Russia-Ukraine negotiations.
+Putin did not explicitly address that call in his comments, but slammed European “ultimatums” and “anti-Russian rhetoric” before outlining the counter-proposal for renewed Russia-Ukraine negotiations.

 “We are proposing that Kyiv resume direct negotiations without any preconditions,” the Russian president told reporters.
 “We offer the Kyiv authorities to resume negotiations already on Thursday, in Istanbul.”

-Putin said that he would speak to Turkish President Tayyip Erdogan later on Sunday about facilitating the talks.
+Putin said that he would speak to Turkish President Recep Tayyip Erdogan later on Sunday about facilitating the talks.

 There was no immediate response from Ukraine to the proposal.